The HPx-eos and THERMOCALC software are developed by an international team of Earth scientists.

 Luca Ziberna.
 Luca is a Researcher at the University of Trieste.
 He led the development of the SCOlP and COlP barometers for olivine-bearing igneous rocks, and has an ongoing interest in this field.

 Richard White.
 Richard is Professor of Earth Sciences at the University of St Andrews.
 He tests and applies the HPx-eos via THERMOCALC.

 Simon Schorn.
-Simon is a post-doctoral researcher at the University of Melbourne, where he is working with Eleanor on the development of a key HPx-eos for clinopyroxene.
-He is an experienced user of THERMOCALC and the HPx-eos, who recently completed his PhD on the Namaqualand granulites.
-He also helps to develop and maintain this website.
+Simon holds a Fellowship at the University of Graz, where he is investigating the effect of fluid infiltration on metamorphism.
+He is also working with Eleanor on the development of a key HPx-eos for clinopyroxene.
 Send him a message using the contact form (multiple recipients).